imdwipayana/PostgreSQL/Practice/SELECT/README.md

 After that the Canada_data table is shown as:
 ![Library_project](https://github.com/imdwipayana/PostgreSQL/blob/main/Practice/SELECT/image/Canada_data.png)

+Basically, the * symbol represents that all the column data will be represented.
+If we want just a certain column, we can type the name of columns to replace the * symbol.
+At last, we can create a new column by doing calculation of the other column, for example by dividing population to area to find out the population density.

 Count the population density by dividing the population with areas.
 ```sql
 SELECT